ncolesummers/github-star-management/docs/testing.md

     // Arrange
     const token = Deno.env.get("GITHUB_TOKEN");
     if (!token) {
+      throw new Error(
-      throw new Error("GITHUB_TOKEN environment variable is required for integration tests");
+        "GITHUB_TOKEN environment variable is required for integration tests", );
     }

     const client = new GitHubClient({ token });

     // Act
     const repos = await client.getStarredRepos({ perPage: 3 });

     // Assert
     assertExists(repos);
     assertEquals(Array.isArray(repos), true);

     // We can't know exactly what repos will be returned, but we can
     // verify the structure of the results if (repos.length > 0) {